Last updated: 19 August 2020

-- The Wage Subsidy Extension is to help employers pay the wages of their employees for a further 8-week period if they are significantly impacted by COVID-19 after the Wage Subsidy ends.
+- The wage subsidy schemes help employers pay the wages of their employees if they were financially impacted by COVID-19.

 - The Leave Support Scheme is for employers to pay their employees in situations where employees can’t come to work because Ministry of Health guidelines recommend they stay at home and they cannot work from home.

 When applying for these schemes, all employers must agree to conditions including those listed below.

 - At a minimum, employers must pass on the full subsidy received for each named employee as wages.
 If a person's normal wages or salary are less than the relevant subsidy rate, they can be paid their normal wages or salary.

 - Employers cannot unlawfully require named employees to use their annual holidays or sick leave, leave without pay, or other leave entitlements.

 - Receiving a wage subsidy does not change the terms and conditions in the employment agreement.
 Being asked to use leave entitlements or make any changes to the terms in your employment agreement cannot be done unless the changes have been discussed and agreed with you in good faith and are in writing.

 Before you make a complaint about an employer